A Visual Summary: 32 Learning Theories Every Teacher Should Know

 28. Competency-Based Learning

-Competency-Based Learning is an approach to learning that focuses on actual, observable skills (or ‘competencies’) rather than grasp of concepts as measured by traditional academic assessments.
+Competency-Based Learning is an approach to learning that focuses on actual, observable skills (or ‘competencies’) rather than a grasp of concepts as measured by traditional academic assessments.
 Though mastering competencies obviously requires understanding of concepts, it is not driven towards that end.

 29. Problem-Based Learning